good-loop/doc/pages/policy/privacy-policy.md

 *   To comply with country specific laws and to select adverts by country.

 *   To identify trends in service usage and address any location-specific issues.

+* To calculate the carbon footprint of an advertiser.

 </td>
 <td>